 The Trinity School of Medicine 2017 May-term white coat ceremony was held on campus last week.
 Guests included the Governor General, His Excellency Sir Frederick Ballantyne, members of Trinity’s board of trustees, family and friends of the newly matriculated medical students, and faculty and staff.

-Sarah is a Trinity student wrapping up her clinical rotations and headed into the match.
 Her early story is common of premed students (although she, herself, is exceptional, as you'll soon learn).
 She has a BS in biology from the University of Illinois and boasted a strong GPA.
 She had significant and diverse clinical volunteer experience coming into the application cycle, and picked up a number of incredibly inspirational stories about patient interactions that deepened her commitment to medicine.
 In the middle of all of that, she worked full-time at a neurologist's office and volunteered as a teaching assistant in EMT certification.